Kidwelly

 Kidwelly (Cydweli) is a town and community in Carmarthenshire, southwest Wales, approximately 7 mi northwest of the most populous town in the county, Llanelli.
-In the 2001 census the community of Kidwelly returned a population of 3,289, increasing to 3,523 at the 2011 Census.
+At the 2021 census the community had a population of 3,689.

 It lies on the River Gwendraeth above Carmarthen Bay.
 The community includes Mynyddgarreg and Llangadog.

 History

 The earliest written form of the name, 'Cetgueli', is recorded by the monk, Nennius, writing in the 9th century.
 One theory is that the name means the land, territory, or kingdom of Cadwal.
-Another theory is that the name is the combination of the two words Cyd (joint) and Gweli (bed), i.e., the joining of the two river beds Gwendraeth Fawr and Gwendraeth Fach, wherein Cydweli lies.
-The town itself is ancient and is shrouded in mystery of its founding, but the most popular theory is that it was founded by local warlords since the area was part of the Ystrad Tywi.
+Another theory is that the name is the combination of the two words Cyd (joint) and Gweli (bed), referring to the town's position adjoining the confluence of the rivers Gwendraeth Fawr and Gwendraeth Fach.
+One local legend is that Cunedda invaded the area in the 5th century but was killed and buried at a hill now called Allt Cunedda, north of Kidwelly.

-The substantial and well preserved castle and church were established by the invading Normans in 1106.
-The earliest castle on the site was a typical Norman motte and bailey design that was made of earth and timber.
-The 13th century re-design was commissioned by Edward I Longshanks as a strategic part of his 'Ring of Steel' oppression against the Welsh.
-At the time of the stone castle's creation, Kidwelly benefited from the latest strategic military thinking in castle design.
+The substantial and well preserved Kidwelly Castle on the north bank of the Gwendraeth Fach river and St Mary's Church on the south side of the river were both established by the invading Normans in the early 12th century.
+The earliest castle on the site was a motte and bailey structure of earth and timber.
+During the 13th century the castle was rebuilt in stone, as part of the 'ring of steel' strategy of Edward I for strengthening his control of Wales.
+The stone castle was built according to the latest strategic military thinking.
 It had a concentric design with one circuit of defensive walls set within another to allow the castle to be held even if the outer wall should fall.
-The great gatehouse was begun late in the 14th century but it was not completed until 1422, somewhat due to the Welsh rebel Owain Glyndŵr’s efforts to reclaim Welsh independence.
+The great gatehouse was begun late in the 14th century but it was not completed until 1422.
+The castle was besieged in 1403 by forces loyal to Owain Glyndŵr as part of his rebellion aiming to reclaim Welsh independence.

-A field in the neighbouring forest of Kingswood, Maes Gwenllian is known as the location of a battle in 1136, in which Princess Gwenllian, sister of Owain Gwynedd, led her husband's troops into battle against a Norman army during his absence.
-She is believed to have been killed either during the battle or shortly afterwards, historians debate whether her death was at Maes Gwenllian or if she was marched back to Kidwelly Castle to be beheaded there.
+A field in the neighbouring forest of Kingswood, Maes Gwenllian, is known as the location of a battle in 1136, in which Gwenllian ferch Gruffydd, sister of Owain Gwynedd and wife of Gruffydd ap Rhys, led her husband's troops into battle against a Norman army during his absence.
+She is believed to have been killed either during the battle or shortly afterwards.

-Although being an ancient town, Kidwelly grew significantly during the industrial revolution, as did many other towns in southern Wales.
-The town was home to a large brickworks and tinworks.
-Little evidence now exists of such activities since the closure of the industrial works, with the exception of Kidwelly Industrial Museum.

-The population of Kidwelly in 1841 was 1,563.

-An atmospheric quotation from a despondent vicar in the nineteenth century provides insight to times gone by;